They say…

 According to CMBC CEO Paul Davies, the company had concluded that growing the brand sufficiently would require resources better allocated elsewhere.
 Following the announcement, there was much speculation on social media that sales had been disappointing because the brand was still toxified by its chequered past.
 But while the history seems important to those on the beer scene who know about it, I doubt it made much difference to the wider drinking public, who seemed happy to flock to the taproom even in the last days of the old regime.
 More likely the sale was the result of Carlsberg’s priorities shifting in response to more dramatic changes, such as the impact of Covid-19 and the incorporation of Marston’s brewing operations, which must have seemed much more significant internally.

 The facility remained mothballed until May 2023 when, in a promising development, it was bought and revived by Grace Land, as described above.
 The new owner decided to break decisively with the past by creating a new Saint Monday brand.
-It’s not clear if CMBC have retained any interest in the former brands but they appear to have dropped from circulation, with a beer previously brewed for renowned Indian restaurant Dishoom now produced at Mondo.
+It’s not clear if CMBC have retained any interest in the former London Fields brands but they appear to have dropped from circulation, with a beer previously brewed for renowned Indian Dishoom now produced at Mondo.

 Updated 14 December 2023.